VCDHD

 VCDHD (Versatile Compact Disc High Density) is an optical disc standard, similar to CD or DVD.
-The technology for VCDHD was invented by Andrei Tropillo, Soviet and Russian record producer, music publisher, sound engineer, founder of the label AnTrop ("АнТроп"), and rock musician.
-Since the name of the technology is similar to the arbitrarily inferior VCD, it's also marketed using the name DVHD (Disc Versatile High Density).
+The technology for VCDHD was invented by Andrei Tropillo.
+Since the name of the technology is similar to VCD, it's also marketed using the name DVHD (Disc Versatile High Density).

 The capacity of a VCDHD is 4.7 GB, the same as an average single-layer DVD.
 According to the official site, the tests at Philips laboratories have proven the discs to be fully compatible with modern DVD players.
 With use of blue laser technology steadily becoming available now, the capacity may be increased by up to 15 GB.

 The format's main advantages include: